qinnzou/Gait-Recognition-Using-Smartphones/README.md

 ```

 # Copy Right:
 This dataset was collected for academic research.
-It MUST NOT be used for commercial purposes.
 # Contact:
 For any problem about this dataset, please contact Dr. Qin Zou (qzou@whu.edu.cn).